gabrijelokorn/daydiary/docs/project-proposition/README.md

 ## 4. Risk managment plan

 ## 5. Project Managment
+Since there is only one individual working on the whole project, he will manage the project and do all the work.
+The individual has connections and acquaintances who are skillful on this field and might help him with program implementation and data encryption.
+The individual will stick to the project plan.
+So communication might be only from outside the group and not inside.
 ## 6. Presentation of the Project Group
 The group working on this project consists of only one software developer.
-It is Gabrijel Okorn.
 A student of Faculty of Computer Science in Ljubljana.
 He is a diligent student who aims to perfect his programming skills and wills to get good experiments in fields of project managment and security protocols.
-Gabrijel is known for his examplary work ethics.
-He has done several similar projects where he got the courage to take the all the responsiblity of this project alone.
+He is known for his examplary work ethics.
+He has done several similar projects where he got the courage to take all the responsiblity of this project alone.
-## 7. Financial Plan